-The office staff will take fire registers and visitors book/signing book.
+The office staff must take the fire registers and visitors book/signing book.

-Staff must report to the senior member of staff whether all of their pupils/visitors/volunteers, etc. are safely out of the building.
+Staff must report to the senior member of staff to confirm whether or not all of their pupils/ visitors/ volunteers are safely out of the building.

-Teachers must know the correct route for evacuating the class which they are teaching.
-It is the responsibility of the Headteacher to define the route and inform all members of staff.
-They are responsible for maintaining clear access to that escape routes at all times, and for helping to maintain access to the other escape routes.
-Teachers will be responsible for evacuating volunteers or other visitors from their classrooms in an emergency.
+Teacher's must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Headteacher to define the route and inform all members of staff.
+They are responsible for maintaining clear access to that escape route at all times, and for helping to maintain access to the other escape routes.
+Teachers will be responsible for evacuating volunteers or other visitors to their classrooms in an emergency.

-MDSAs/Play Leaders must know the correct method for evacuating the building at lunchtime.
+MDSA's must know the correct method for evacuating the building at lunchtime.
 This information will be conveyed by the Headteacher who will ensure that there is a lunchtime practice at least annually.

-Year 2 and year 3 teaching assistants will check the toilets.
-The School Business Manager will arrange for any supplies of electricity to be turned off should the need arise.
+Year 2 and year 3 TA will check the toilets.
+The Caretaker/SCHOOL BUSINESS MANAGER will arrange for any supplies of gas and/or electricity to be turned off should the need arise.

-The Headteacher will organise practice fire evacuations as appropriate, but at least three times per year, monitor for effectiveness and keep records within the fire log book.
+The Headteacher will organise practice fire evacuations as appropriate, but at least three times per year, monitor for effectiveness and records kept within the fire log book.
 The fire alarm will be tested weekly.